abhishek-maurya576/linkzy/docs/USER_GUIDE.md

 2. Enter your email and password
 3. Tap "Login"
 4. If you've forgotten your password, tap "Forgot Password?" and follow the instructions sent to your email
+5. If you're a new user logging in for the first time, you'll be prompted to set up your profile with a full name and username

 ## Navigating the App